pharmacologie-caen/vigicaen/tests/testthat/_snaps/query_data_type.md

       Error:
       ! `invalid_data` must match an expected data type.
       !
 Column names are not those of expected data types.
-      > Supported types are demo, drug, adr, and link.
+      > Supported types are demo, drug, adr, ind, and link.
 See ?demo_.

 # format is ok [plain]